Your Privacy at Risk

 — PC Mag

-Privacy isn't Secrecy
+Privacy isn't about secrecy.

 Don't confuse privacy with secrecy.
 I know what you do in the bathroom, but you still close the door.
 That's because you want privacy, not secrecy.